MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 3. :scroll: **sysprompt.txt** — Required for the AI to understand the RNG system, buff/temporal logic, RVI damage, level-up, and consistent output structure.
 Plug & play, but modify at will.
 Can also be copied from the UI.

 Together they solve the two core problems of LLM tabletop RP: the AI forgets your inventory, spells, etc., and you always win.

+:warning: **Updating?** Reset all prompts to default in settings or they won't update.
+Also apply new `sysprompt.txt` into Quick Prompts Edit "Main."

 ## Features